LDDestroier/ldris2/README.md

 ### To-do:
 - Figure out why the game randomly starts to lag badly in CraftOS-PC
-- Refactor all code to look prettier
+- Refactor code to look prettier
-- Refactor control functions
+- Find out why the minos don't instantly move up when board is almost full, and instead take one game frame to do so
-- Add score, and let lineclears and piece dropping add to it
+- Add score, and let line clears and piece dropping add to it
 - Implement initial hold and initial rotation
 - Add an actual menu, and not the crap that LDRIS 1 had
 - Implement proper Multiplayer (aiming for modem-only for now)